-GIG

-CYMRUBwrdd Iechyd Prifysgol

-Bae AbertaweNHS

-WALESSwansea Bay University

-Health Board
+Bwrdd Iechyd Prifysgol Bae Abertawe Swansea Bay University Health Board

-Meeting Date 25 th May 2021 Agenda Item
+Meeting Date 25 th May 2021 Agenda Item 2.1

-Report Title Integrated Performance Report - Year End
+Report Title Integrated Performance Rep ort - Year End

-Report Author Darren Griffiths, Director of Fir Darren Griffiths, Director of Finance and Performance (interim)
+Report Author Darren Griffiths, Director of Fin ce (interim)

-Report Sponsor Darren Griffiths, Director of Finance and Performance (interim)
+Report Sponsor Darren Griffiths, Director of Fin

 Presented by Darren Griffiths, Director of Finance and Performance (interim)

 Freedom of Open

 Information

-Purpose of the The purpose of this report is to provide an update on the current
+Purpose of the The purpose of this report is to provide an update o on the current

-Report bard at the end of March 2021 in
+Report performance of the Health Bo ard at the end of the e most recent

-delivering key local perform ance measures as well as the
+reporting window in delivering key local performan ce measures

-national measures outlined in the 2020/21 NHS Wales Delivery
+as well as the national measure ures outlined in the 2 2020/21 NHS

-Framework. - -
+Wales Delivery Framework.

-For the May Committee the re port has been extended to give the
+For the May Committee the rep •

-ommittee's consideration.
-This is a
+full year report pack for the Co

-more detailed one off report and a similar presentation will be
+more detailed one off report itation will be

-provided to the Quality and Sa fety Committee.
+provided to the Quality and Sa tety Committee.

-Key Issues - rating has not been applied to the
+Kaylaayaa From the 1st April 2020 DAC rating has not have applied to the

-• as the profiles were based on the

-nual plan which are now not being
+Key Issues From the 1 st April 2020, RAG

+targeted intervention priorities

+actions within the 2020/21 anr progressed due to the COVID- - low not being

-progressed due to the COVID- 19 pandemic.
+progressed due to the COVID- re panuemic.

-Once the final deliverable terrate are erread for 2021/22
+Once the final deliverable argets are agreed for 2021/22

-targets are agreed for 2021/22

-• re-introducing this measurement plementation of the Performance
+consideration will be given to

+technique to support the imp 5

 Management Framework.
-Dementation of the Fenomance

-Management Framework.

 The key issues set out in this r eport are: -

+•

-Emergency Department (ED) attendances in March 2021
+Emergency Department ED) attendances in March 2021

-• • • uary 2021 and this increasing trend
+were 32% higher than Febru ary 2021 and this inc reasing trend

-9 Attendance are not yet at pre-

-COVID levels.
+continued into April 2021.

-nproved to 76.9% in March 2021
+• ED 4-hour performance in • March 2021

-compared to 71.3% in Febr •
+compared to 71.3% in Febr uary 2021.

-2021 reduced by 77 (-14.4%) on

-hour hand over delays remained

-5 ary 2021 and 231 in March 2021).

-system have steadily increased

-pandemic, but are not yet at pre-

-equence, length of wait and overall

-- tem continues to increase (total list
+• 12-hour waits in March 2 • ' '

+February 2021 however 1-

+broadly static (219 in Febru - ,

+• GP referrals into the RTT 5

+since the first wave of the · ·

+pandemic levels.
+As a conse

+list size across the RTT syst '

+size now 73,238 from 54,30 / in February 2020). - I his excludes

+8 week diagnostic waits.